Respected Twin Cities choreographer Michael Matthew Ferrell dies at 61

 "It looked like they were walking on water," Brindisi said.
 "That was his gift."

-Ferrell choreographed a decades' worth of shows at Theater Latte Da, impressing founding artistic director Peter Rothstein also with his spirit.
+Ferrell choreographed a decades' worth of shows at Theater Latté Da, impressing founding artistic director Peter Rothstein with his spirit.

 "Aside from the talent of the choreography, Michael's gift was what he brought to the [rehearsal] room," Rothstein said.
 "It was pure joy.
 He could transform a room instantly."